CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

 ## Lab Objectives
 In this lab, you will perform:

+## Exercise 2: Provision Azure Event Hubs and Send Events Using .NET
 * Task 1: Create Azure Event Hubs resources
 * Task 2: Create an Azure Event Hubs namespace and event hub
 * Task 3: Assign a role to your Microsoft Entra user name